JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 "There was no mass exodus from Egypt.
 There was no violent conquest of Canaan.
 Most of the people who formed early Israel were local people--the same people whom we see in the highlands throughout the Bronze and Iron Ages.

-"The early Israelites were--irony of ironies--themselves originally Canaanites."
+“The early Israelites were--irony of ironies--themselves originally Canaanites.”

 What can the Urantia Papers and their readers do to soften the blow for Christians who witness the collapse of their belief system?
 For that matter, how will Urantia Book readers who take a relatively fundamentalist view of the Papers cope?
 These Papers treat Moses, the Exodus, the time in the wilderness, Moses' death and the takeover by Joshua as reasonably close to the biblical account.
 Modern archaeology says it did not happen.